 As to whether this curriculum will fit all students, the answer is that we believe all young people will benefit from a rigorous, content-rich, educational program that develops academic potential and personal character.
 By teaching and practicing the habits of effort, willingness, perseverance, temperance, justice, humility, honesty, politeness, gratitude to name a few, and by modeling these characteristics ACE Scholars will stand head and shoulders above their traditionally schooled peers.

 At ACE, it is not our goal to reinvent the wheel because the wheel is there.
 Socrates, Aristotle, Bach, Jefferson, Churchill, Mandela and many more great thinkers have established all that is worthwhile to be learned and this is our focus.
 We will learn from the past in order to build a better future.
 It is not our intent to program little machines but rather to create great minds and strong characters in our students.
 All that was old is new again and this will be the foundation for ACE.

 For parents who want to see that the intellectual potential of their child will be developed through the use of traditional teaching methods and a curriculum that is over 2500 years old but who also want their child to grow and learn in an atmosphere of caring and discipline, ACE is the place.
-As my colleague Greg Evans says: “We at ACE want to be the toughest school your child has ever loved!”
+As a colleague once said: “We want ACE to be the toughest school your child has ever loved!”

 Scientia est Potentia!
 Laura Perkins